traceadugar/ProjectJournal/README.md

 # ProjectJournal
-This is a journal of thing I have learned and things I am working on.
+This is a journal of things I have learned, and things I am working on.

 |2026|
 | ------------ |